 Civil engineers are involved with the design, development and construction of a huge range of projects in the built and natural environment.
 Their role is central to ensuring the safe, timely and well-resourced completion of projects in many areas.

-Liaising with clients, you will plan, manage, design and supervise the construction of projects.
+Liaising with clients, you'll plan, manage, design and supervise the construction of projects.
 You'll work in a number of different settings and, with experience, could run projects as a project manager.